celery/celery/docs/getting-started/next-steps.rst

     $ celery -A proj inspect active --destination=celery@example.com

-If a destination is not provided then every worker will act and reply to the request.
+If a destination isn't provided then every worker will act and reply to the request.

-The :program:`celery inspect` command contains commands that does not change anything in the worker, it only replies information and statistics about what is going on inside the worker.
+The :program:`celery inspect` command contains commands that doesn't change anything in the worker, it only replies information and statistics about what's going on inside the worker.
 For a list of inspect commands you can execute:

 .. code-block:: console

     $ celery -A proj inspect --help

-Then there is the :program:`celery control` command, which contains commands that actually changes things in the worker at runtime:
+Then there's the :program:`celery control` command, which contains commands that actually changes things in the worker at runtime:

 .. code-block:: console